cloudquery/cloudquery/website/pages/how-to-guides/cloud-asset-inventory-cloudquery-microsoft-power-bi.md

 ---
 title: >-
-  How to Build Open Source Cloud Asset Inventory with CloudQuery and Microsoft Power BI
+  How to Build an Open Source Cloud Asset Inventory with Microsoft Power BI
 tag: tutorial
 date: 2022/07/10